 5- Delivered Duty Unpaid (DDU)

-In order to collect the sum owed from the recipient as well as additional expenses including inspection, storage, handling, insurance, and disbursement, shipments labelled as DDU are sent to an independent customs broker.
+To collect the sum owed from the recipient as well as additional expenses including inspection, storage, handling, insurance, and disbursement, shipments labeled as DDU are sent to an independent customs broker.

 6- Shipment release

 The shipment is freed by customs and can proceed to its final destination when any unpaid taxes and fees are paid.
 A shipment may pass over the border while being kept "in bond" at a warehouse run by some trucking companies until it is cleared.